jkittley/soundman/README.md

 ```

 ## Deploy to a remote Raspberry Pi
+I am going to assume you have a PI connected to your local network with a hostname of "raspberrypi" and a clean install of Raspbian NOOBs.
+If you don't then visit RaspberryPi.org for more information.
+The commands below will no doubt work on other versions of linux based operating systems, however we have not tested them.

+Keep an eye on the progress of the following commands and be sure to correct any errors as they occur.
+If you need help then please [add an issue](https://github.com/jkittley/soundsystem-server/issues).

 1. The first command will turn your Raspberry Pi into a webserver.
 ```
 fab install_webserver -H raspberrypi.local
 ```
-2. Now we need to upload the Soundman website for the first time.
+2. Now we need to upload the website for the first time.
 ```
 fab setup_website -H raspberrypi.local
 ```
-3. Next we need to create a Amin user so we can login and make changes.
+3. Next we need to create a Admin user so we can login and make changes.
 ```
 fab create_superuser -H raspberrypi.local
 ```

+## Making changes
+The project is based on [Django](https://www.djangoproject.com/) and [SD-Store](https://bitbucket.org/ecostanza/sd_store/src/master/README.md).
+To make modifications you first should verse yourself in how to manipulate Django based websites and how to interact with SD-Store.

 ## Deploy changes to remote Raspberry Pi
-If you make changes to the code and want to redeloy them to the Raspberry pi you can use the following command.
-It will copy accross the source files and reboot all the nessesary services automatically.
+Once you have made changes to the code, you will need to redeploy them to the Raspberry Pi server.
+The following command will copy across the source files and reboot all the necessary services automatically.

 ```
 fab redeploy -H raspberrypi.local
 ```